FransBouma/InjectableGenericCameraSystem/ReadMe.md

 the code for each camera and adapting it makes possible to add new features to future cameras without affecting the older ones.

 ## Requirements to build the code
-To build the code, you need to have VC++ 2015 update 3 or higher, newer cameras need VC++ 2017.
+To build the code, you need to have VC++ 2017 or higher, newer cameras need VC++ 2019.
 Additionally you need to have installed the Windows SDK, at least the windows 8 version.
 The VC++ installer should install this.
 The SDK is needed for DirectXMath.h

 ### External dependencies
 There's an external dependency on [MinHook](https://github.com/TsudaKageyu/minhook) through a git submodule.
 This should be downloaded automatically when you clone the repo.
 The camera uses DirectXMath for the 3D math, which is a self-contained .h file, from the Windows SDK.

+### No binaries
+This repository contains releases, but there are no binary installments.
+The main reason is that the cameras were used for profit while I made these to be used for fun and not for profit.
+If you want a binary, you can contact me and if I know you, I'll give a binary.
+Creating these cameras takes a lot of effort and free time.
+I share them to let others create beautiful artpieces from games for fun so they have a great time too.
+When the cameras are used for money-oriented activities, it makes me someone who works for free, which isn't why I made these cameras.

+I hate it that money is involved in the growing community of virtual photographers and this is my attempt to stop that.
+It's likely fruitless, but it's all I can do.

 ## Camera's released:
 * Assassin's Creed 3: https://github.com/FransBouma/InjectableGenericCameraSystem/tree/master/Cameras/AssassinsCreed3